 Beautifully presented ground floor apartment in pretty Edwardian seaside cottage, surrounded by lovely gardens.
 Superbly located for exploring the beautiful North Norfolk coast.
-10 minute walk to Sheringham's high street, shops and restaurants, the Blue Flag beach, steam railway, theatre and coast path.
+10 minute walk to Sheringham's shops and restaurants, the beach, steam railway, theatre and coast path.
 The apartment is completely self-contained, with its own entrance.
-It is entirely level, ideal for families with children or older guests.
+It's entirely level, ideal for families with children or older guests.
 Ample private off-street parking on our driveway- leave the car, walk or take the excellent Coasthopper bus or the train.
 Free high speed wifi.
-Open all year, with short breaks available from October to April.
+Open all year, with flexible short breaks available from November to Easter.
 With central heating, additional electric radiators and a log fire the cottage is very cosy in winter.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Rooms||2 bedrooms, 1 bathrooms of which 1 Shower rooms|

 |Nearest Amenities||500 m|

 |Nearest travel links||Nearest railway: Sheringham 500 m|

 |Notes||No pets allowed, No smoking at this property|

 |Luxuries||Log fire, Internet access, DVD player, Staffed property|

 |Furniture||Double beds (1), Single beds (2), Cots (1), Dining seats for 4, Lounge seats for 4|